top of page

 Entry #1: New Cross

-Looking back, university was a time of collectively chasing a sense of oblivion while also trying to build some sense of security.
-Nothing is forever, but I must ensure a forever!
-Everything in the moment was crucial (like what do I text Liam!?) and then everything that was happening was also ephemeral (should we get a pint to forget about Liam?).
+University was truly a time of shared impermanence.
+Collectively chasing a sense of oblivion while also trying to build some sense of security.
+Nothing is forever yet we must ensure a forever!
+Everything felt crucial at the moment (what do I text Liam?) then utterly ephemeral (should we get a pint to forget about Liam?).
+All those hours spent with friends in bars, at the Green, or queuing in front of Bussey - losing ourselves, feeling invincible in our youth - was just that: the fleeting realization that nothing lasts forever.

-So I suppose this is our reality:
+So, I suppose this is our reality:

 We are mortal.
 Life is fleeting.
 And in two hundred years or less, we may not be remembered.